codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

-As with Docker registries (described in the previous section) Codefresh makes available to all pipelines all [added Kubernetes clusters]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).
+As with Docker registries (described in the previous section), Codefresh makes all [added Kubernetes clusters]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) available to all pipelines.
 You don't need any special plugin or directive (such as `withKubeConfig`) to work with Kubernetes clusters in Codefresh.
 You can see that the Codefresh pipeline simply mentions Kubernetes clusters and registries without any credential information.

-Of course it is also very easy to convert any existing Jenkins pipeline by just using any image that contains the `kubectl` executable.
+Of course, it is also very easy to convert any existing Jenkins pipeline by just using any image that contains the `kubectl` executable.

   `Jenkinsfile`
 {% highlight groovy %}